Jay Williams (politician)

 Roy Kojo Jawara "Jay" Williams (born September 26, 1971) is a United States politician who served as Assistant Secretary of Commerce for Economic Development from 2014 to 2017.
 Previously, he served as the executive director of the federal Office of Recovery for Auto Communities and Workers and as Mayor of Youngstown, Ohio.
-Since July 17, 2017, he has served as the President of The Hartford Foundation for Public Giving.
+Since July 17, 2017, he has served as the president and CEO of the Greater Hartford Gives Foundation, formerly the Hartford Foundation for Public Giving.

 Early life

 Williams was born and raised on Youngstown's east side.
 After earning a degree in finance at Youngstown State University, he reportedly turned down job offers from around the country and remained in Youngstown, where he worked with area banks.
 Williams also served as an examiner for the Federal Reserve Bank of Cleveland.

 He eventually left the banking industry to assume directorship of Youngstown's Community Development Agency.
 There, Williams was instrumental in implementing Youngstown 2010, a citywide redevelopment plan aimed at re-shaping the city and helping to overturn its negative image.